 Speeding Ticket Lawyer Trenton

-Speeding is the most common moving violation heard in New Jersey Municipal Courts.
-But that does not mean they are trivial or to be ignored.
+Speeding is the most common moving violation in New Jersey Municipal Courts.
+But that does not mean speeding tickets are trivial or to be ignored.
 Each individual ticket can come with fines and between 2 and 5 points depending on the rate of speed.
 The effect of these points is that you will likely pay higher insurance premiums, and a Suspension of Your License will follow if you accrue a total of 12 points.
 A traffic court attorney can help you to minimize these penalties.

 How Police Measure Your Rate of Speed